-This is the first White Hot Stamper pressing of Buffalo Springfield’s self-titled LP to ever hit the site, and folks, you are in for shock if you know this album at all.
-Although for the most part this is no Demo Disc, this super-rare pressing is SO MUCH BETTER than any other version we know of that it just blows our minds.
+This is the first White Hot Stamper pressing of Buffalo Springfield’s self-titled LP to ever hit the site, and folks, you are in for shock if you know the album well at all.
+Although for the most part this is no Demo Disc, this pressing is SO MUCH BETTER than any other version we know of that it just blows our minds.
 I had my mind blown about ten years ago when I found my first one, and nothing has changed.
 It’s still the best pressing ever.

 A+++, and my notes say that this is the only side one that actually has any frequency extension on either end.
-For whatever reason, all the mastering engineers who cut this first album rarely managed to put any real top or bottom on the record.
+For whatever reason, the mastering engineers who cut this first album rarely managed to put any real top or bottom on the record.
 Why I can’t imagine.
-Highs and lows are on the tape; this copy proves it!
+Highs and lows are on the tape; this copy proves it.

 Again, notes for this side say it’s by far the best, with Tubey Magic, richness, bottom end, presence and freedom from distortion that no other copy could touch.
 You will not believe it, and the more copies you have tried in the past, the more astonishing the sound of this copy will be to you.

 A+++, yes, it won both sides in our shootout, and there actually is Demo Disc sound on this side.
-Track three, Do I Have to Come Right Out and Say It is AMAZING sounding here, probably because the arrangement is so simple that not much studio trickery was needed.
+Track three, Do I Have to Come Right Out and Say It, is AMAZING sounding here, probably because the arrangement is so simple that not much studio trickery was needed.
 (Kind Woman on the third album is that way too — Demonstration Quality on the best pressings.)

 So rich and Tubey-Magical, yet clear and very high-rez, this version of the album changes everything.
 There is simply nothing like it, and when you hear it you will know that that is no hype.

 For What It’s Worth

 Go and Say Goodbye

 Sit Down I Think I Love You